-Takeaway: If you’re experience pain in the shoulder while squatting, and you consistently low bar squat, then you might need to temporarily move the bar higher on your back to get some relief.
+Takeaway: If you're experiencing pain in the shoulder while squatting, and you consistently low bar squat, then you might need to temporarily move the bar higher on your back to get some relief.
 You could also try a variation such as Safety Bar Squats.

 5. Widen Your Grip

-Sometimes the combination of both using a low bar squat position AND having a narrow grip can cause too much stress for the tissues and ligament surrounding the shoulder, especially under a max load.
+Sometimes, a low bar squat position and a narrow grip can cause too much stress for the tissues and ligaments surrounding the shoulder, especially under a max load.

 Therefore, you'll want to start widening your grip on the barbell to see if you get any relief.

-However, there will be a limitation on how wide you want to place your hands.
-This is because the wider your hands are placed on the barbell, the more potential that there will be lateral movements (side-to-side) on the barbell.
-There is always a ‘give and take’ when you’re modifying technique.
+However, there will be limitations on how wide you want to place your hands.
+This is because the wider your hands are placed on the barbell, the more potential for lateral movements (side-to-side) on the barbell.
+There is always a ‘give and take' when modifying the technique.

-Additionally, in a wider grip, you’ll have a hard time recruiting your upper backs and lats, which will help you stabilize your torso while squatting.
+Additionally, you'll have difficulty recruiting your upper backs and lats in a wider grip, which will help you stabilize your torso while squatting.